Industrial demonstrator

 Balfour Beatty will work with designers Atkins to construct the infrastructure using the new CEC in a UK construction demonstrator project.

-Based in Cardiff, Celsa Steel UK is the largest manufacturer of steel reinforcement in the UK.
+Based in Cardiff, CELSA UK is the largest manufacturer of steel reinforcement in the UK.
 It will introduce a zero emission EAF flux material and build a prototype EAF slag cooling system to transform steel slag into cement clinker.

 Day Group is a leading manufacturer and supplier of construction materials and contract services based in Middlesex.
-Day Aggregates will build the first UK prototype crusher for recovering cement paste from end-of-life concrete, creating a new market for high value recycled aggregate and recovered cement paste.
+Day Group’s Aggregates division will support deployment of the first UK prototype crusher for recovering cement paste from end-of-life concrete, creating a new market for high value recycled aggregate and recovered cement paste.

 Tarmac

-The UK’s leading sustainable construction and solutions business, Tarmac, is advising on the cement elements including the certification and specification of the CEC as usable cement product.
-Tarmac is also advising on the concrete mix designs and optimisation of the same.
+The UK’s leading sustainable construction and solutions business, Tarmac, is advising on the certification and specification of CEC as an accepted cement product, and concrete mix designs and optimisation.

 UK Research and Innovation (UKRI)